 Beware of identity theft, scams, and phishing.
 The United States Internal Revenue Service (IRS) will never contact you via email.
 Any unrequested email appearing to originate from the IRS should not be opened.
 Never give personal information in an email (social security number, ITIN, passwords, date of birth, etc.).
 For more information, read Suspicious Emails and Identity Theft.

-If you receive an email that appears to be from TAP regarding your personal tax information, do not respond.
-Instead, please forward them to email@example.com and note that you believe you received an illegitimate email phishing for your personal information.
+If you receive an email that appears to be a scam regarding your personal tax information, do not respond.
+Instead, please forward it to firstname.lastname@example.org and note that you believe you received an illegitimate email phishing for your personal information.
+Likewise, hang up if someone tries to get your information over the phone, allegedly on behalf of a government agency.
+Government agencies do not make phone calls.